Complements of caustics of the real $J_{10}$ singularities: Realization of virtual Morse functions

-The zero level set of this polynomial without the term $\varepsilon y^6$ is shown in Fig.~\ref{66906}.
+with any sufficiently small $\varepsilon > 0$.
+The zero level set of this polynomial without the last term $\varepsilon y^6$ (which makes its principal quasihomogeneous part non-degenerate of class $J_{10}^3$) is shown in Fig.~\ref{66906}.

-Two polynomials representing two different isotopy classes with eight real critical points, none of which are the maxima, are shown in Fig.~\ref{J38}.
+Two polynomials representing two different isotopy classes with eight real critical points, none of which are the maxima, are shown in Fig.~\ref{J381}.
 The first of these polynomials is

-it realizes the class with Card = 131148.
-The left picture of Fig.~\ref{J38} shows the zero set of this polynomial without the term $\varepsilon y^6$.
-The second virtual component has Card = 82350 and probably has no symmetric realizations.
-Nevertheless it is achiral, see \S~\ref{achirali}.The zero set of some polynomial representing it is given in Fig.~\ref{J38} (right).
-A realization of this picture is as follows: first we take the perturbation of the original $J_{10}^3$ singularity $\frac{1}{3} (x^3 -x y^4)$, and then perturb its single real critical point of type $D_8^-$ as shown on p.
+It realizes the class with Card = 131148.
+The Fig.~\ref{J381} (left) shows the zero-level set of this polynomial without the term $\varepsilon y^6$.
+The second isotopy class has Card = 82350 and no symmetric realizations.
+Nevertheless, it is achiral, see \S~\ref{achirali}.
+A realization of this class is shown in Fig.~\ref{J381} (right).
+To construct it, we first take the perturbation of the original $J_{10}^3$ singularity $x^3 -x y^4$, and then perturb its single real critical point of type $D_8^-$ as shown on p.
 15 of \cite{AC}.

 An isotopy invariant proving that these two Morse functions indeed belong to different isotopy classes is as follows.
-For any function $f$ of class $\Phi_3$ with exactly three local minima, a unique parabola (or line) of the form $x=a y^2 + by +c$ exists that passes through these three points.
+For any polynomial $f$ of type $\Phi_3$ with exactly three local minima, a unique parabola (or line) with equation of the form \ $x=a y^2 + by +c$ \ exists that passes through these three points.
 The restriction of $f$ to this curve is a polynomial of degree at most six in the coordinate $y$.
-Since it has three minima, it must be of degree exactly six.
-Therefore, the coefficient \ $a$ \ is not a root of the polynomial $\alpha t^3 + \beta t^2 + \gamma t + \delta$ where $\alpha x^3 + \beta x^2 y^2 + \gamma x y^4 + \delta y^6$ is the principal quasihomogeneous part of $f$.
-Thus, the position of \ $a$ \ among three roots of this polynomial is an invariant of the isotopy class.
-For the left picture of Fig.~\ref{J38} the coefficient $a$ does not separate these roots, while for the right picture it separates one root from the other two.
+Since it has three minima, it is of degree exactly six.
+Therefore, the coefficient \ $a$ \ of this parabola is not a root of the polynomial $\alpha t^3 + \beta t^2 + \gamma t + \delta,$ where $\alpha x^3 + \beta x^2 y^2 + \gamma x y^4 + \delta y^6$ is the principal quasihomogeneous part of $f$.
+Thus, the position of the number \ $a$ \ among three roots of this polynomial is an invariant of the isotopy class.
+For a polynomial realizing the left picture of Fig.~\ref{J381} the coefficient \ $a$ \ does not separate these roots, while for the right picture it separates one root from the other two.